Nariman House: 2008 Mumbai attacks

 A handout provided by Indian police identified the two attackers killed at Nariman House as Nasir (alias Abu Umar) and Babar Imaran.

 Victims

 The following is a list of the civilians who died:

 Reactions

-Chabad-Lubavitch – Merkos L'Inyonei Chinuch, the educational arm of Chabad-Lubavitch released a statement that read: "Gabi and Rivky Holtzberg made the ultimate sacrifice.
-As emissaries to Mumbai, Gabi and Rivky gave up the comforts of the West in order to spread Jewish pride in a corner of the world that was a frequent stop for throngs of Israeli tourists.
-Their Chabad House was popular among the local community, as well as with visiting business people.
-For five years, they ran a synagogue and Torah classes, and helped people dealing with drug addiction and poverty.
-Their selfless love will live on with all the people they touched.
-We will continue the work they started."

 Memorial

-In 2018 the Nariman House was renamed in Nariman Light House.
-Ten years after the Mumbai Attacks, a memorial was opened at Nariman House, to commemorate the victims.
+In 2018 the Nariman House was renamed Nariman Light House.
+Ten years after the Mumbai attacks, a memorial was opened at Nariman House, to commemorate the victims.
 The first phase was to place a plaque on the building's roof, listing all the names of the victims.
-In the second phase, the entire floor of the fifth floor, in which Rabbi Gavirel lived with his wife Rivka and son Moshe, was painted white.
-It should look like it was 10 years before the attack.
+In the second phase, the entire flooring of the fifth floor, in which Rabbi Gavriel lived with his wife Rivka and son Moshe, was painted white so it should look like it was 10 years before the attack.